f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

     iii.
 Enter a name, select a k8s version, select a role (To create a new role follow the `instructions <https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role>`_ ), keep rest option as default and click next button iv.
 Select VPC created in Step1
     v.
 Choose 2 subnets created in Step1 for workload vi.
-Optionally, reuse the security group created for the AWS CE site vii.
+Optionally, reuse the security group created for the AWS CE site.
+NOTE: make sure nodeport range [30000-32767] are open in VPC firewall rules vii.
 Select “Public and private” option for Cluster endpoint access viii.
 Keeping rest values as default, press next buttons.
 Finally, review the configs and click on create button
     ix.
 Once EKS cluster is up, select it and navigate to Compute section and click Add node group